 - The stakeholders "get it" right away -- it's an intuitive process and the benefits are easy to see.

 - Subject matter experts who are included in the process are less likely to add extraneous information.

 - The resulting training is likely to be rich with scenarios, which learners often prefer over information presentations.

 Possible benefits to the field of training design

 One of my goals in creating the model was to address some weakness I saw in our profession, including:

-- We’re not held accountable for what we do because almost nothing we do is measured, and as a result our work isn’t seen as vital to the organization.
-By putting a measurable business goal — a high-level evaluation — first and making it the center of everything we do, we publicly commit to improving our organization’s performance and demonstrate our value.
+- We're not held accountable for what we do because almost nothing we do is measured.
+As a result, our work isn't seen as vital to the organization.
+By putting a measurable business goal -- a high-level evaluation -- first and making it the center of everything we do, we publicly commit to improving our organization's performance and demonstrate our value.

-- Almost everyone has been taught through a lifetime of traditional schooling that “teaching” means “presenting information.”
-We needed a strong, graphic model to help us see a different approach.
+- Almost everyone has been taught through a lifetime of traditional schooling that "teaching" means "presenting information."
+We needed a clear, graphic model to help us see a different approach.